Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Ordered several signature fried skewers, double meat fried skewers, a bowl of beef brisket rice, and two drinks, totaling ¥6,340 JPY.

-The Japanese-style crispy skewers are tasty and not greasy, and the beef brisket rice is flavorful and satisfying.
+The Japanese-style crispy fried skewers are delicious and not greasy, and the braised beef rice is flavorful and filling.

-Note that the fried skewer shop charges an extra basic fee for cabbage (お通し) , I forgot the exact amount, but it should be around ¥ 300 per person.
+Note that the fried skewer shop charges an extra basic cabbage fee (お通し) , I actually forgot the exact amount, but it should be around ¥ 300 per person.

 21:30 C-pla Shibuya

-On the way back to the station after eating, I passed by a large C-pla gacha shop and went in to hunt for treasures.
+On the way back to the station after eating, I passed by a large C-pla capsule toy shop and went in to explore.

 Nothing I want to twist here, retreat!